D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/hyperparameter_tuning/README.md

 - **Random Search**: If `EXPLORE_ALL_COMBINATIONS` is set to `False`, the script will randomly sample from the hyperparameter space.
 The number of random combinations sampled is set by `NUMBER_OF_COMBINATIONS_TO_TRY`.

+## Performance Ranking
+All models were trained and tested on the `example_data` from [D.AT](https://d.at/ref/github-python-examples) to rank which performed best.

+Precision p-value is the method for comparing performance.
+Why precision?
+When investing, you care much more about the performance of the stocks you have purchased than those that you decided not to buy.
+Put in real terms, the 10,000 no-buy decisions (negatives) are not nearly as important as the 50 buy decisions (positives) if all 50 have profitable exits (true positives).
+P-values are chosen as the measure because a low p-value rewards for both high precision and a large amount of true positives, connoting a more robust model.

 ## Robustness